 Breasting dolphins shall be positioned adjacent to the parallel body of the vessel when berthed.
 A minimum of two breasting dolphins shall be provided.
 The spacing of breasting dolphins shall be adequate for all sizes of vessels that may berth at the MOT.
 Mooring dolphins shall be set back from the berthing line (fender line) for a distance between 115 ft and 165 ft, so that longer bow, stern and breast lines can be deployed.

-For a preliminary layout, the guidelines in the British Standards, Part 4, Section 2 [5.11], may be used in conjunction with the guidelines below.
+For a preliminary layout, the guidelines in the British Standards, Part 4, Section 2 [5.10], may be used in conjunction with the guidelines below.

 - 1. If four breasting dolphins are provided, the spacing between exterior breasting dolphins shall be between 0.3 and 0.4 LOA of the maximum sized vessel expected to call at the MOT.
 The spacing between interior breasting dolphins shall be approximately 0.3 to 0.4LOA of the minimum sized vessel expected to call at the MOT. - 2.
 If only two breasting dolphins are provided, the spacing between the dolphins shall be the smaller (0.3LOA) of the guidelines specified above. - 3.
-If bow and stern lines are used for mooring, the spacing between exterior mooring dolphins shall be 1.35 times the LOA of the maximum sized vessel expected to call at the MOT.
+If bow and stern lines are used for mooring, the spacing between exterior mooring dolphins shall be 1.35 times the LOA of the maximum sized vessel expected to call at the MOT. - 4.
+The spacing between interior mooring dolphins shall be 0.8 times the LOA of the maximum sized vessel expected to call at the MOT.